-- After passing your proposal exam and submitting the required form to the CS graduate office, you will need to complete an on-line Application for Candidacy.
-This form is now available through the Graduate School's web site.
-You may begin the on-line application process before the proposal, but do not "submit" it until you pass the proposal.
+- After passing your proposal exam and submitting the required "Dissertation Proposal Committee Approval Form" to the CS graduate office, you will need to complete an online Application for Candidacy.
+This form is now available through the Graduate School's website.
+You may begin the online application process before the proposal, but do not "submit" it until you pass the proposal.
 Once you submit an email will go to your research supervisor letting them know and they should approve it if you passed.
-If final approval is not received with a week of that please contact the graduate office for follow up.
+If final approval is not received within a week of that please contact the graduate office for follow up.
 If you have any questions regarding completing the form, the Graduate Coordinator can help you.
 NOTE: It is not necessary to fill out the Program of Work form.
 This has been noted by the submission of your Depth Proposal or Research Qualification (RQ) Document.
 A curriculum vita for any member of your committee who is not a GSC member should be submitted to the Graduate Coordinator as soon as possible, either before or after completing the on-line candidacy form.
-It is not necessary to ask your off-campus committee member to write a letter stating their willingness to serve at no expense to the University.
-Our department will submit a waiver of this requirement to the Graduate School along with their curriculum vita.

-NOTE: The graduate school requires enrollment in 2 semesters of dissertation, _99R and _99W.
+NOTE: Enrollment in 2 semesters of dissertation, C S _99W, is required.
 Summer may count as 1 of the semesters of enrollment.
-You must be in candidacy within the first 12 class days of a semester you wish to enroll in dissertation hours so you can register for or add/drop to dissertation hours.
+You must be in candidacy by mid-November in fall and late-March in spring in order to add/drop to dissertation hours in the same semester you advance to candidacy.
+For specific dates, please consult the CS graduate office.
 You must be enrolled in dissertation hours continuously in fall and spring semesters until graduation.
-Enrollment in _99R is required only once.
-After the initial _99R enrollment, enroll in _99W.
 You must be enrolled in _99W in the semester you plan to graduate.
 If that's summer then summer enrollment is required.